 And there are too many perks and pricing variables.
 I’ll emphasize in a separate guide.

 For now, I want to talk to long-term stayers.
-Whether you’re working or studying in Taiwan, you may want to consider the All Pass (monthly pass).
+Whether you’re working or studying in Taiwan, you may want to consider the TPASS (monthly pass).
 It gives you unlimited Taipei and New Taipei Metro and bus rides for a month.

-You’ll also get free YouBike rentals for 30 minutes upon leaving an MRT station in Taipei.
+You’ll also get free YouBike rentals for 30 minutes for the entire month.

 The pass works best for anyone who commutes daily.
 But not the best for people who lock themselves in their apartments all day for work.